Assessing the Business Process Modeling Competences of Large Language Models: Results

 \subsection{RQ 2 – Influence of LLM Model Size on BPMN Quality}

 Scaling laws derived from open‑domain language modeling often suggest that adding parameters monotonically improves performance.
-Our evaluation of four open‑weight families, Llama 3, Qwen 2.5, Qwen 3, and Deepseek‑R1, shows that this principle does \emph{not} transfer wholesale to BPMN diagram generation.
-For every prompt that produced valid BPMN models from both checkpoints of a family, we applied paired Wilcoxon signed‑rank tests and controlled family‑wise error at 5\% using Bonferroni adjustment.
+Our evaluation of four open‑weight families, Llama3, Qwen2.5, Qwen3, and Deepseek‑R1, shows that this principle does \emph{not} transfer wholesale to BPMN diagram generation.
+For each prompt where both checkpoints within a family produced valid BPMN models, we conducted paired Wilcoxon signed-rank tests.
+We controlled the family-wise error rate at 5\% using a Bonferroni adjustment.

 \autoref{tab:means} reveals two broad patterns.
-First, larger LLMs generally boost \emph{semantic} and \emph{syntactic} means by three‑to‑five percentage points.
-Second, those same expansions frequently depress \emph{pragmatic} scores by about two points.
+First, larger LLMs generally boost semantic and syntactic means by three to five percentage points.
+Second, those same expansions frequently depress pragmatic scores by about two percentage points.
 Thus, parameter count alone is a poor proxy for overall BPMN quality.

 The inferential evidence in \autoref{tab:wilcoxon_results} corroborates the descriptive trends.
-For \emph{syntactic} and \emph{semantic} quality, larger checkpoints win decisively in three families (\textit{Llama 3}, \textit{Qwen 2.5}, \textit{Deepseek‑R1}), with $p$‑values as small as $10^{-16}$.
-However, \emph{pragmatic} quality consistently moves in the opposite direction, a statistically strong but negative shift.
+For syntactic and semantic quality, larger checkpoints win decisively in three families (\textit{Llama3}, \textit{Qwen2.5}, \textit{Deepseek‑R1}), with $p$‑values as small as $10^{-16}$.
+However, pragmatic quality consistently moves in the opposite direction, a statistically strong but negative shift.

-The \textit{Qwen 3} family illustrates how size effects can plateau or even reverse.
+The \textit{Qwen3} family illustrates how size effects can plateau or even reverse.
 Expanding from 14 B to 30 B sacrifices semantic quality ($\Delta=-0.021$, $p=4.9\times10^{-3}$) yet improves pragmatic quality ($\Delta=+0.016$, $p=1.5\times10^{-2}$).
 A further leap to 235 B restores the lost semantic quality ($\Delta=+0.022$, $p=3.8\times10^{-5}$) but erodes pragmatic quality ($\Delta=-0.024$, $p=6.4\times10^{-8}$) without affecting syntax.
-These oscillations imply that raw parameter count is not the limiting factor; architecture‑specific bottlenecks or training‑data saturation likely dominate beyond 30b.
-Practical importance depends jointly on magnitude and consistency.
+These oscillations imply that raw parameter count is not the limiting factor.
+Architecture‑specific bottlenecks or training‑data saturation likely dominate beyond 30 B. Practical importance depends jointly on magnitude and consistency.

-\textit{Deepseek‑R1}’s move from 14 B to 70 B yields syntactic and semantic quality gains of $+0.035$ and $+0.016$ respectively—both significant—offset by a pragmatic quality loss of $-0.020$.
+\textit{Deepseek‑R1}’s move from 14 B to 70 B yields syntactic and semantic quality gains of $+0.035$ and $+0.016$ respectively, both significant, offset by a pragmatic quality loss of $-0.020$.